qusers/Q/experiments/analytical-charge-validation/README.md

 **it is not yet qualified for high-performance computing (HPC) production**.
 No new sampler, integrator, thermostat, radial wall or solvent model is included.

+The [staged physical protocol](PILOT_PROTOCOL.md) now specifies the minimum charge-only questions, a capped 10/14-angstrom feasibility pilot and proposed uncertainty/failure criteria.
+A fresh Qprep probe generator and bounded existing-MD timing tool are implemented.
+The [local timing evidence](LOCAL_TIMING.md) estimates about 5.4 aggregate serial hours for that pilot before contingency or timestep checks; it is not an HPC allocation or convergence result.
+Shared position-restraint support, restart dependencies, runtime checks and the statistical analysis still need implementation before launch.
+No angular target was changed.

 ## Staged-input preflight

 The read-only [checker](../../src/QligFEP/charge_protocol.py) inspects actual